SparkleFartsTechnology/spartan-schedule/README.md

-#Spartach Schedule app is a small app focusesed around scheduling classes and assignments for students
+Spartan Schedule is an application focused on scheduling for students